VisualPinball/VisualPinball.Unity.AssetLibrary/README.md

 How to add or update items can vary depending on the asset, and will be specified in the next section.
 The principles are always the same:

 - One Blender file may result in multiple exports.
 For example, `Plastic Posts.blend` exports to *Plastic Posts* and *Plastic Spacers*.
-The different exports are grouped by categories in the Blender file and have the same name as the exported FBX file.
+The different exports are grouped by categories in the Blender file.
 - Items of an FBX file all share the same material.
 There may be several materials because there are meshes with multiple material slots, but one material type is applied to all the items in the FBX with that material type.
 - If a Blender file has complex geometry that is baked down that cannot be implemented purely with modifiers, there will be additional categories with low-poly and hi-poly meshes.
 These need to be toggled when exporting.